FREE BUSINESS HEALTHCHECK:

 1. Know your consultants

-Your consultants and IT management associates are human beings not just billing machines.
+Your consultants and Order Valium Australia are human beings not just billing machines.
 They have wants and needs and friends and families.
 The only way to manage and lead your billing team is by understanding them.
-Stephen Covey talks about seek first to understand as a path way to improving results.
+Valium Order Online Uktalks about seek first to understand as a path way to improving results.
 Before you say you don’t have time, you do and as a manager this is a key priority for you.

 You don’t have to be mates with all your team.
 What I am referring to here is knowing more about them, in order to inspire, influence and motivate.